What is an MP3 audio file?

 What is a "Zip file"?

 A Zip file is a special way of packaging files for transport.
 The file you download will be a Zip file, and this "envelope" contains your audio mp3 file and any additional files that may be part of the presentation.
 To open the package using all newer Apple and Windows computers all you need to do is click on the Zip file -- it will open just like a directory folder and give you access to the lecture MP3.
 You may "extract" or copy the file from the Zip file to another folder if you wish.
+On iPads and Smartphones, you will need an app that opens Zip files; there are many different apps that do this.

 How long does it take to download a lecture?